The Immersed Skeletal Finite Element Method for Elliptic Interface Problems: Error Equation

 \section{Error Equation}

-In this section, we present the error equation for the velocity function $u$.
-We use $u_h$ to represent the numerical solution obtained from the numerical scheme.
-Denote by $P_hu$ and $I_hu$ the projection operators satisfying
+In this section, we give the error equation and derive the error estimates under the $H^1$ norm and $L^2$ norm.
+Let $u_h$ denote the numerical solution obtained from the scheme.
+The errors associated with $u$ are defined as follows: